 Grant Review Process

-- The Office of the Arts strives to notify applicants of missing application pieces within one week of receipt, if feasible.
-You benefit by turning in your application before the deadline, as it gives you time to rewrite or resubmit an incomplete application before it goes to review.
+The Office of the Arts strives to notify applicants of missing application pieces within one week of receipt, if feasible.

-- All applications that meet guidelines are reviewed by a panel of Brandeis students, staff, and faculty representing a variety of disciplines and expertise.
-Panelists evaluate applications using the review criteria in these guidelines (see below), then determine which applicants are recommended for funding.
+All applications that meet guidelines are reviewed by a panel of Brandeis students, staff, and faculty representing a variety of disciplines and expertise.
+Panelists evaluate applications using the review criteria below, then determine which applicants are recommended for funding.
 The Office of the Arts makes final funding decisions based on these recommendations.

 Review Criteria and Guiding Questions

 - Artistic merit: What are the applicant’s motivations for proposing this project?
 Does the project have aesthetic qualities?
 Does the project have the potential to rank among the best of the year?

 - Originality and innovation: Does the proposal demonstrate original ideas and insights?
 Does the project offer an opportunity to further develop and clarify these ideas using diverse sources?

 - Engagement: Does the project provide the student an opportunity to involve and engage the Brandeis community?
 Might this engagement lead to self-reflection, understanding of diverse societies or points of view, the creation of a just society, or the opportunity to advocate for cultures other than their own?

 - The ability of the applicant to produce the work: Does the applicant have relevant experience and support?
 Can the applicant realistically produce the work in a semester?
 Does the applicant demonstrate intellectual and creative flexibility and problem-solving ability?